Common Skin Allergies in Kids

 - Certain soaps and detergents

-- Foods such as egg, nuts, cow milk, wheat, soy, and seafood, but only sometimes
+- Foods like eggs, nuts, cow milk, wheat, soy, and seafood, but only sometimes

-When your child gets a rash after touching something he’s allergic to, it’s called allergic contact dermatitis.
+When your child gets a rash after touching something he’s sensitive to, it’s called allergic contact dermatitis.
 Symptoms can include:

 - Severe itching